epfl-ada/ada-2024-project-databand/README.md

 **Task 2: Budget analysis**

-This analysis relies heavily on plots (graphical assessment).
+We first use graphical assessments to observe shifts in budgets between the DVD eras:
-- Compute the mean of movie budgets and plot it across time, corrected for inflation or not
+- Plot the mean budget across time, corrected for inflation or not
 - Plot histograms to visualize the distribution of budgets across DVD eras ; this is done in a cross-era manner to visualize the shifts in budget distribution.
 - Calculate the rolling discrete derivative of the mean budget with a window of three years, providing insights into the rate of change in movie budgets over time.
 - Display the proportion of tiny, small, big and super-productions (for budgets ranging in [0, 0.2], [0.2, 1], [1, 5] and [5, ..] times the budget average).

-Different tests can then be conducted to confirm the graphical observations :
+Statistical tests will then be conducted to confirm the graphical observations :
-- Evolution of budget through the years : linear regression to assess the importance of years in explaining the budget.
-ANOVA to show which part of budget variability can be explained by the year.
+- Evolution of budget through the years: linear regression will be used to assess the importance of release years in explaining the budget and ANOVA tests will be used to show which part of budget variability can be explained by the release year.
-- Influence of DVD : t-test of differences in distributions between pre, during and post-dvd era.
-Again, an ANOVA could complement this analysis.
+- Influence of DVD: chi-square tests will be used to examine the differences in budget distributions between pre, during and post-dvd era.
+Again, an ANOVA test will complement this analysis.

 **Task 4: Production analysis**